leonstafford/wp-static-site-generator-documentation/content/basics/what-is-static/_index.en.md

 Now, you're starting to see in our analogy, how a static site can serve requests to thousands of users, where the exact same content, coming from a dynamic site like WordPress will reach a point of failure.

+**By what magic does a static website do this?**

+A static website is a collection of individual static webpages, each one self-contained and having no knowledge of it's relationship the rest of the site, besides "links", those things you click on to navigate a "website".
+Each page is thus completely standalone.
+It may include images and fonts, but it doesn't exert any effort to find them, it simply has a hard-coded reference.
+If the image exists in the location declared, you'll see it.

+In order to get these nice, self-contained, static pages, someone needs to create them.
+This was easy when the internet was conceived - it was the only way!
+Want 5 pages in your website?
+Open up a text editor and hand-code all the HTML tags (the special language that describes a webpage).
+Things got easier, with software that would automatically update links when you renamed a page and allow you to work in a WYSIWYG mode, not needing to know any of the HTML syntax.
+At this point, the resulting output was still a static website.

+But, things evolve, and WordPress has become the most popular tool for creating and serving websites to the world.
+And for good reason - it's so easy to create content, upload images, collaborate with a team of content writers, add a plugin for feature x, y or z.

+The convenience we gained was paid for in trade-offs of security, performance and cost.

+Above, we've explained how performance is improved by going static.
+We'll continue to discuss how they're also more secure and how portability of code and lack of complexity allow for free or low-cost hosting.